 2. Use Inside Sales

-If your marketing company isn’t already using inside sales, that’s something you’ll want to change for 2019.
+If your marketing company isn’t already using inside sales, that’s something you’ll want to change.
 As the image below shows, inside sales are your best B2B lead gen tactic.

 Image courtesy of Venture Harbour

 What exactly are inside sales?
 These are a means of reaching out to potential customers via email and phone calls.